mpwillson/spambayes3/README.md

 scripts/sb_filter.py, scripts/sb_mboxtrain.py and the supporting
 modules have been convertered to Python 3 and lightly tested.

+### Update to 1.1b3 [2022-06-04]

+Merged in updates from a later spambayes release (1.1b3).
+This later version was located by ajschorr.

+No additional code has been converted to Python 3.

 # Original README.TXT

 Copyright (C) 2002-2007 Python Software Foundation; All Rights Reserved

 The Python Software Foundation (PSF) holds copyright on all material in this project.
 You may use it under the terms of the PSF license;